 The G chord involves 3 fingers, but most players find the chord shape to be simple and easy to learn.

 Guitarist will recognize the shape of the G chord as the same as that of a D Major chord on a six-string guitar.

-Now that you know the 4 chords you need we want you to remember a few things.
-When learning a song start by simply strumming 4 downstrokes per bar.
+Now that you know the 4 chords, C, F, G, and Am, you need we want you to remember a few things before you start playing.
+Make these songs as easy to play as possible when learning them by simply strumming 4 down-strokes per bar.
 If that is too difficult simply play one down strum, but make sure you are tapping your foot to keep time!

 Don’t have a Ukulele to play yet?
 Check out our Guide to Great Beginner Ukuleles!

 4. Love the Way You Lie – Eminem ft.
 Rihanna